Nathan Healy

 Spartanburg Electricity Prices

-South Carolina electricity rates have climbed from 12.9 cents per kilowatt-hour in 2021 to 14.1 cents in 2024—a 9.3% increase in just three years.
-For the average Spartanburg household, that translates to noticeably higher monthly bills.
+South Carolina electricity rates climbed from 12.9 cents per kWh in 2021 to 14.1 cents per kWh in 2024 — a nearly 10% increase in just three years.
+While still below the national average of 16.5 cents per kWh, the upward trend is clear.

 Price of Energy: South Carolina vs National Average